CoCoNut-UvA/coconut/docs/source/dsl_syntax.rst

 the prefix of another enum or a CoCoNut reserved prefix.
 (Link to reserved prefix).
 An enum exists out of a set of values, which are defined in the values block.
 These values map to the values in the C enum and the order used is kept.
 Every value will be prefixed with the prefix and to every enum a *NULL* value will be added.
 The *NULL* value becomes the first entry in the enum.
 Lastly, an enum has a name, which corresponds to the name in the generated C enum.
-All names in CoCoNut are case insensitive, therefore any names that only differ in their casing will create a collision and are not valid.

 An enum is defined as follows: